How do you know when your kids are learning if they are teaching themselves?

 So Has Learning Increased?

 What do you think?
-I think this is a great way to encourage yourself if it feels like you aren’t improving—it usually is!
+I think this is a great way to encourage yourself if it feels like you aren’t improving—because you probably are!